 Each year there are approximately 150 adolescent suicides reported in England.
-In London, adolescent suicide has doubled in three years.
 In Great Britain, approximately 6,500 suicides were reported last year and the largest age category was that of parents of adolescents.

 Suicide is devastating for families, friends and communities.
 Whilst CELT will make every effort to prevent loss of life, it may happen at a CELT school.